Is It Eye Allergies or Dry Eyes?

-If you’ve been using artificial tears, prescription allergy medication, or other over the counter medicine to relieve the itchy, dry feeling, but see no improvement— it may be worth visiting the The Dry Eye Center Of NY & NJ and speaking with Dr. Alan B. Schlussel, who can provide a diagnosis and solution for your condition.
+If you’ve been using artificial tears, prescription allergy medication, or other over the counter medicine to relieve the itchy, dry feeling, but see no improvement— it may be worth visiting the The Dry Eye Center Of NY & NJ and speaking with Dr. Alan Schlussel and Dr. Hannah Canuto, who can provide a diagnosis and solution for your condition.

 What’s the Difference Between Eye Allergies and Dry Eyes?

 Eye allergies, also known as allergic conjunctivitis, occur when the eyes react to elements that irritate them (allergens).
 One can develop eye allergies from pet dander, dust, pollen, smoke, perfumes, or even certain foods.
 To fight off the allergen, the eyes produce a substance called histamine, which causes the eyelids to become red, swollen and itchy — and at times to tear and burn.
 Those with eye allergies tend to experience nasal allergies as well, which include an itchy, stuffy nose, along with frequent sneezing.

 People with Dry Eyes suffer from eyes that feel dry, itchy, swollen, irritated, and at times very painful.
 Dry eye syndrome can be developed as a result of genetics, age, environment, lifestyle, medications, and the overall health of your eyes.
 When one has dry eyes, the eyes are either not producing enough tears to keep your eye lubricated, or the tears are not composed of the correct balance of water, lipids, and mucous to maintain proper lubrication.

 How Are Eye Allergies and Dry Eyes Treated?